TaniaWhiting/TaniaWhiting.github.io/_posts/2018-11-10-on_data_structures_in_ruby.markdown

 example[1] # => ["biology", "math", "history]

-To access "history" in the nested array, we would write the following code now using the integer index for "history" which is 2.
+To access "history" in the nested array, we would write the following code using the integer index for "history", which in this case is 2.
 ```
 example[1][2] # => "history"